AtomiJD/jdChatBot/README.md

 Uses OpenAI davinci, python, gtts, playsound, numpy, whisper

-you need to pip install all the imports
+You need to pip install all the imports